susannalles/MinimalEditions/index.md

 This course will have five main units:

 UNIT 1.
-Introduction to textual scholarship: What does it mean to edit a work?
+Introduction to textual scholarship: What does it mean to edit a work? <br/>
 UNIT 2.
-Planning a minimal digital scholarly edition: Lazarillo de Tormes (1554) UNIT 3.
-Structures of control in text processing: eXtensible Markup Language, Guidelines of the Text Encoding Initiative UNIT 4.
-The ethics of memory in representation layers: HTML, CSS UNIT 5.
-Input and output and textual migrations: XSLT, Liquid UNIT 6.
-Infrastructure for publishing: Jekyll, Liquid Templating language
+Planning a minimal digital scholarly edition: *Lazarillo de Tormes* (1554) <br/>
+UNIT 3.
+Structures of control in text processing: eXtensible Markup Language, Guidelines of the Text Encoding Initiative <br/>
+UNIT 4.
+The ethics of memory in representation layers: HTML, CSS<br/>
+UNIT 5.
+Input and output and textual migrations: XSLT, Liquid<br/>
+UNIT 6.
+Infrastructure for publishing: Jekyll, Liquid Templating language<br/>

 The learning goals of this course are as follows: